Ick22210/Multi-Marker_Method/README.md

 4) Sourced_Functions: The main functions and full pipelines that are run using the shell scripts and code in the other folders.
 Be sure to check for sourced R libraries.
 For my simulations, code was either run on R/3.5.3 or R/4.0 since that is what was present on our computing cluster.
 Be sure to install the packages you need for the correct version of R. You can also install any R package needed to your local directory on a cluster computer and then source it from there.

 5) TIE_And_Power_Code_GLMs: Code for the comparison with generalized linear model.
 Similarly to the other directories, it contains the R files and shell scripts for running TIE and Power simulations.

+6) The Final Code Used conatins the bsub code I used to run all the simultations.